An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 \item[\textbf{No-loss \& active:}] We add a constraint to the previous case \emph{No-loss rule} stating that only active generators can receive compensation.

 The rationale for this rule may be to prevent gaming, or in response to the public perception that there should not be payments for \emph{not} providing a service. \end{itemize}

 Table~\ref{table:rent} summarizes the rents earned by the generators in the three market rule cases, as well as the required compensation.
 Table~\ref{table:iso} shows the resulting nodal prices as well as the amount generated and consumed by each unit.
-Generators~ $g1$ and~$g2$ are not operational at the beginning of the time horizon and are not switched on in any of these cases; therefore, they are omitted from the tables wherever all entries are zero.
+Generators~ $g1$ and~$g2$ are not operational in any of these cases; therefore, they are omitted from the tables wherever all entries are zero.

 For reasons of illustration, we first discuss the results for the \emph{No-loss} case; as stated before, this yields the same outcome as the method proposed by \citet{ONeill_2005_nonconvexities} with ex-post compensation in this example.
 Generator~$g3$ is switched off immediately and therefore incurs shut-down costs of~$\$\,300$, while generator~$g4$ is operating, but the nodal price at node~$n2$ is below her marginal costs.
 Both of these generators are made whole such that they do not incur losses.
 The deviation incentives of each player are shown in Table~\ref{table:deviation}; here, one can see that generator~$g9$ has a profitable deviation given market prices in the no-loss case.
 As a consequence, this generator has an incentive to switch on the power plant in spite of the schedule announced by the ISO, as she would earn positive profits given the prevailing market prices.
 Hence, if self-scheduling is an option for the generator, this outcome would not be a Nash equilibrium and the solution would not be stable against deviations.